 - Uncoordinated movements

-- The client will be able to adjust with the current situation as evidenced by taking steps in order to maximize the capability to move.
+- The client will be able to adjust to the current situation as evidenced by taking steps in order to maximize the capability to move.

 - The client will be able to use the assistive devices available properly.

-- The client will be able to adhere with the limitations of his or her movements in the episode of multiple sclerosis.
+- The client will be able to adhere to the limitations of his or her movements in the episode of multiple sclerosis.

 Multiple Sclerosis Nursing Care Plan – Impaired Physical Mobility

 |1.
 Introduce yourself to the client and significant others.||A therapeutic way to build trust in the working relationship.|

 |2.
 Take baseline vital signs.||The vital signs are pertinent information in order to know if the client has a difficulty in movement or has a difficulty in maintaining the present position.|

 |3.
 Assess the girth, muscle strength, weakness and coordination.||Period of remission on the early part of the disease is present.
 Determining the degree of immobility can be used as a good scale in knowing the ability of the patient.|

 |4.
 Encourage ambulation with observance of proper gait and assistance.||This will help the patient know that he has still in control of the situation.|